Rays vs. Guardians Player Props Betting Odds

 Diaz Stats

-- Diaz takes a two-game streak with at least one hit into this contest.
-During his last five outings he is batting .435 with two doubles, a home run and four RBI.
+- Diaz has picked up at least one hit in three games in a row.
+During his last five outings he is hitting .455 with three doubles and three RBI.

 Diaz Recent Games